publicarray/workseek/readme.md

 This application is a Job Seeking like jobseek.com.au.
 It was develeped as an assignment for 2503ICT Web Programming in 2014 at Griffith University.

-If you have any feedback or issue please open an issue.
+If you have any feedback or issue please open an [issue](https://github.com/publicarray/2503ict-assign2/issues).

-# Installation
+## Installation

-  git@github.com:publicarray/2503ict-assign2.git
+    git clone git@github.com:publicarray/2503ict-assign2.git
     cd 2503ict-assign2
     composer install --prefer-dist
     php artisan serve

-than open http://localhost:8000/ in a web browser.
+next open `http://localhost:8000` in a web browser.

-More information can be found at: http://laravel.com/docs/installation
+More information can be found at: [laravel.com/docs/installation](http://laravel.com/docs/installation)